aroberge/reeborg/docs/en/howto.rst

     Permalink("simple_demo2")

 to see an example of this.
+Valid names color, to be used to the argument of ``set_trace_color()`` include html named colors, rgb values, and rgba values - the latter being useful to make a trace temporarily invisible.

 |simple_demo2b|